-Cybersecurity in Asia: Evolving Risks, Evolving RegulationsAn interview with Director of Cyber Consulting at Control Risks
+Cybersecurity in Asia: Evolving Risks, Evolving RegulationsAn interview with

 With the increasing adoption of technology use across businesses, there is an immediate need for region-wide cybersecurity regulations in Asia to counter the threats and risks posed.
 And while certain regulatory changes have been enacted, companies operating in the region must be prepared to face more change, as we are closer to the beginning than to the end of this trend of increased scrutiny and regulation.